uberto/kss/README.md

-# Kotlin: The Server Side
+# Have Fun and Learn Kotlin!

 Exercises to learn Kotlin a test at a time